EAbilovaDA/yandex_data_analyst_course/business_metrics_analysis/README.md

 	•	Revenue per user and payback period
 	•	Factors affecting customer retention and acquisition

+**Outcome:** Discovered that high ad spend on inefficient channels was the primary cause of financial losses.
+Proposed redirecting the budget to more profitable channels to increase ROI.

 📊 Tools used: Python (Pandas, Matplotlib, Numpy, Seaborn), Jupyter Notebook